phdru/m_librarian/docs/command_line.rst

     -s, --series series    Search by series
-    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension) -d, --details          Output more details about books;
+    -a, --archive archive  Search by archive (zip file) -f, --file file        Search by file name (without extension) --surname surname      Search by author's surname
-                           repeat for even more details
-    --surname surname      Search by author's surname
     --name name            Search by author's name
     --misc-name misc. name Search by author's misc. name